After my application is approved, what do I do?

-All routine maintenance requests must be submitted in one of the following ways:
+All routine maintenance requests must be submitted through the RentCafe resident portal.

 If your maintenance request is an emergency situation, please call the office for the on call emergency contact number.
 Someone is available 24-hours a day should you need specific assistance.
 Please leave a message and someone will return your call.

 If you have a fire please call 911 immediately.
 If your CO detector is going off exit the building and call the fire department immediately.
 Please make sure it is not a battery issue.
 Notify us after calling the appropriate departments.

 How do I take a look at an available property?

 We allow prospective tenants to view our properties by setting up an appointment with our office.
 Please note that every attempt will be made to work with your schedule, but any current residents must be notified and given notice of at least 24 hours that their home will be shown.
-We typically offer showings Monday- Friday between 9am-4pm.
+We typically offer showings Monday- Friday.
 Occasional Saturday showings are available with 48 hour notice.
 We do not show on Sunday’s.
 If you are working with a realtor and the property is vacant they can show it anytime with the lockbox.

 How do I turn on utilities?